altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-5/e-series/premium-065b/hw2sw-flow/ug-hw2sw-flow-agx5e-premium-065b.md

   make baseline_a55-build
   ```

-> The `make clean` command removes all generated artifacts from the GHRD and GSRD project folders, including the compiled binaries and the Python virtual environment.
+> The `make clean` command removes all generated artifacts from the Baseline Quartus Design and Baseline System Example Design project folders, including the compiled binaries and the Python virtual environment.

 ---